 - Have any combination of the above.

-You must being taking required minimum distributions by the time you reach age 70 1/2.
+You must be taking the required minimum distributions by the time you reach age 72.

 What If I Need My Money Before I Reach Retirement Age?

 I really love the TSP for its convenience, low costs, and many options.
-My only regret about TSP is that my husband didn’t start contributing more money earlier in his career.
+My only regret about TSP is that my husband didn’t start contributing more money earlier in his career, and that we didn’t know we could contribute more with deployments.
 With a limited number of years to contribute, making a larger effort is important for building up a sizable account balance.
 However, even smaller savings can add up.
+Don’t procrastinate – start contributing to your TSP account today!